arXiv 2021

 Insufficient Data

-Results when training data is halved (25,000 to 12,500 per environment).
+We evaluate how well IRM-family methods maintain performance when training data is halved (25,000 to 12,500 per environment).

 Test accuracy (%) with reduced training data (12,500 per environment).